TTTaevas/Website-Finder/README.md

 # Website-Finder

-Website-Finder is a collection of light scripts written in various programming languages without the need for external libraries that finds websites of all sorts for you and make reports of that in the form of automatically generated json files.
+Website-Finder is a collection of light scripts written in various programming languages without the need for external libraries that finds websites of all sorts for you and make reports of that either in the form of automatically generated json files or in the form of a webpage.

+Keep in mind that this software will find ANY website that exists, no matter how morally wrong it may be.
+It may also (on purpose) find websites which are hosted by a server that simply doesn't reply to requests.

 ## REQUIREMENTS